castle-engine/castle-engine/examples/mobile/game_services/README.md

-# Game services (achievements, leaderboards...) with Google Play Games and Apple Game Center
+# Game services (achievements, leaderboards, save games...) with Google Play Games and Apple Game Center

 Records and shows achievements and leaderboard scores using `CastleGameService`.
 This uses: